If a liposuction injury has set you back, we'll help you move forward

 By permanently removing fat cells it can alter shape, and is most often carried out on the buttocks, hips, thighs, tummy and upper arms.

 If you decide to make a liposuction negligence claim, your medical negligence solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-How much compensation can I claim for a liposuction injury?
+How much compensation can I claim for liposuction negligence?

 Liposuction negligence